An adaptation and air fryer version to Dishoom’s Gunpowder Potatoes, the perfect side dish for any roast dinners

 - 2 tsp Kebab Masala Powder

-- Preheat air fryer to 200°C. Brush potatoes with oil and cook for 5 minutes.
-Then toss and shake the basket around and cook for another 5-6 minutes until golden.
+- Preheat air fryer to 200°C. Brush potatoes with cooking oil and cook for 5 minutes.
+Then toss and shake the basket around and cook for another 5 minutes until golden.

-- Heat a tablespoon of cooking oil on a pan over medium heat.
+- Melt ghee in a pan over medium heat.
 Fry cumin seeds and coriander powder for 2-3 minutes until fragrant.
-Add in the animal fat/butter and let it melt and sizzle in the pan for a minute.

 - Slightly turn up the heat to medium-high.
 Add the potatoes, face down, and let sizzle for 3-5 minutes.